sciZer0/7/v/README.md

 It seems like not everyone understands the main point of blockchain technology.

-Increasing the number of nodes as much as possible should not be the goal of a blockchain.

 The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning whose pre-programmed works are extremely-hard, at best impossible, to harm or stop.

 Specifically, to build permissionless ownership systems about storing and transferring tokens (values).